rhiaro/questforbrothers/notes/places.md

 * Tanton: The largest city, on the 'coast' of the White Sea
 * Lonton: Inland from Tanton; not huge, but a major transport hub with many travellers passing through.
+* Grafton: First big city on the coast around northeast from Tanton.
 * .. various others around the coast

+Tanton was the least important city until the coastal ones got totally wrecked during the LBW.
+After that, Tanton became the capital.
+It has the most old stuff, historical artefacts etc.

+Tantonian food consists mostly of root vegetables and blubs, and things that grow on vines like beans, and various dark leafy greens.
+Food is oily and bitter, and it's rare for people to have a sweet tooth.
+Beans like cacao and coffee are used to make desserts, which are typically bitter as well.
+Any fruits consumed are tart.
+On the coast, they eat fish, inland small land mammels.
+Nobody eats birds.
+Most people are quite appalled by cultures who do.

 ### The Sourcelands